Dreamescaper/ServiceScan.SourceGenerator/README.md

 ## Usage

 `ServiceScan` generates a partial method implementation based on `GenerateServiceRegistrations` attribute.
 This attribute can be added to a partial method with `IServiceCollection` parameter.
-For examples, based on the following partial method:
+For example, based on the following partial method:
 ```csharp
 public static partial class ServicesExtensions
 {